Go to content

 • Double-check that everyone’s got their passports and any necessary documents!

-• Snap a photo of your important paperwork and email it to yourself and your travel companions.
-Having a copy saved on your phone is super helpful too.
+• Snap a photo of your important paperwork and send it to your travel companions too.

-• Don’t forget to pack all the chargers and adapters for your phones, tablets, and cameras.
-A portable battery pack in your hand luggage is a great idea for keeping devices charged on the go.
+• Don’t forget to pack all the chargers and adapters you’ll need for your devices.
+A portable battery pack in your hand luggage is a great idea for keeping them charged on the go.

 • Make sure to pack plenty of snacks and grab a large water bottle for the flight.